microsoft/mu/docs/announcements.md

 # Announcements

-## 2018/10/30
+## 2018/11/05

 * Docs
-  * Announcment page created to give high level view of activity
+  * Announcement page created to give high level view of Project Mu activity
-  * Added Docs for code development (setup, compile, test)
+  * Added Docs for code development (prereqs, compile, test)
   * Added support for images in Multi-Repo documentation

 * Mu BaseCore
+  * New TianoCore integration from Aug 2018 stable point.
+  * _release/201808_ branch created.
+  * Basetools and UefiBuild moved to Mu Build repo
+  * Work in progress to finish integration and validation.

+* Mu Build
+  * Repository created to isolate build tools from UEFI source code
   * MuBuild plugin added to test for invalid character encoding
+  * Python 3.7 Version supported.
+No more python binaries.

 * Mu Plus
   * MsGraphicsPkg open sourced adding features like: